-Abstract: 1 Corinthians 8 and 10 is very similar to Romans 14, and therefore explain why the “weak” Christians in Rome did not eat meat.
-The problem was that new converts to Christianity, based on their experience with idolatry, viewed meat sacrificed to idols as unfit for Christians.
+Abstract: 1 Corinthians 8 and 10 are very similar to Romans 14, and explain why the “weak” Christians in Rome did not eat meat.
+The reason was that new converts to Christianity, based on their experience with idolatry, regarded meat sacrificed to idols as unfit for Christians.

 Consider the similarities between 1 Corinthians 8 & 10 and Romans 14: